-George Pell to learn whether appeal against conviction is successful
+Cardinal George Pell's appeal against sex offences dismissed

-Australia's most senior Catholic cleric will be walked into the dock at the Victorian Supreme Court today to learn whether his name has been cleared.
+Pell lost his bid for freedom with his appeal against child sex convictions dismissed in court this morning.

+By a majority of two to one, the Court of Appeal dismissed his appeal.

-George Pell, 78, will sit for an agonising 40 minutes in front of three judges — Chief Justice Anne Ferguson, President of the Court of Appeal Justice Chris Maxwell and Justice Mark Weinberg — before finding out if he has to return to prison or can walk free.
+Pell, 78, sat for an agonising 40 minutes in front of three judges — Chief Justice Anne Ferguson, President of the Court of Appeal Justice Chris Maxwell and Justice Mark Weinberg.

+Pell entered the court, bowing to the judges before taking his seat.
+His hands were in his lap, leaning forward as the hearing begins.

-He will share the courtroom with the world's media, his own supporters and the family members of the two boys he was found guilty of sexually abusing in 1996.
+He shared the courtroom with the world's media, his own supporters and the family members of the two boys he was found guilty of sexually abusing in 1996.

-And the entire hearing will be broadcast to the world live.
+And the entire hearing was broadcast to the world live.

-Judges presiding over the former cardinal's appeal could do one of three things.
-They could reject the appeal, they could order a retrial or they could acquit Pell of the five convictions.

-If the appeal is rejected, Pell is likely to take the case before Australia's final arbiter, the High Court of Australia.
+Pell is now likely to take the case before Australia's final arbiter, the High Court of Australia.

 Pell was jailed for six years in March for historical sex offences during his time as Archbishop of Melbourne.
 He was convicted of orally raping a 13-year-old choirboy in the sacristy at St Patrick's Cathedral and grabbing a 13-year-old choirboy's genitals in a hallway at the same church two months later.